Deepali25-K/chat-app-css-illustration/README.md

-# Frontend Mentor - Clipboard landing page solution
+# Frontend Mentor - Chat app CSS illustration solution

-This is a solution to the [Clipboard landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9).
+This is a solution to the [Chat app CSS illustration challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview